 - Repot them when the blooming period has ended with fresh orchid potting mix.
 Mature phalaenopsis plants only need repotting every 2 to 3 years.

-That’s pretty much all there is to successfully caring for your phalaenopsis orchid plants.
+That’s pretty much all there is to the successful care of your phalaenopsis orchid plants.
 Pretty easy to see why orchids are so popular with plant enthusiasts of all levels.

 Phalaenopsis orchids are among the easiest to grow, and there are more than 200 varieties available, with more hybrids being produced all the time.
 But there are many other types of orchids that are also easy to grow, showcased in this video.